juanpallotta/LPP/README.md

 ```
 time
 channels
-points
+range
 lrs
 ```

 As in `L1_Data` sub-group, `time` dimension is averaged using data from level 0, so it could be different from `time` dimension from the data level 1.
 The current version of `lidarAnalysis_PDL2` only accept the inversion of only one wavelength per run.
 The channel selected for the inversion is set in the variable `indxWL_PDL2` in the configuration file passed as third argument to this module.
-In this sense, the lidar ratio dimension is added for aerosols optical profiles, where has the dimensions (`time`, `lrs`, `points`).
+In this sense, the lidar ratio dimension is added for aerosols optical profiles, where has the dimensions (`time`, `lrs`, `range`).

 ### Variables
 The `L2_Data` sub-group data variables can be observed in the next Figure.